Engee documentation

 Details

-Specify what the input and output type should be in the context of a fixed-point data representation:
+Specify what type of input and output should be in the context of a fixed-point data representation.:

-• Real World Value (RWV) - convert a signal from one data type to another, attempting to preserve the original value of the input signal.
-The block takes into account the constraints imposed by the scaling of the input and output signals and tries to generate an output signal equal to the original value.
+• Real World Value (RWV) — Convert a signal from one data type to another, trying to preserve the original value of the input signal.
+The block takes into account the limitations imposed by scaling the input and output signals, and tries to generate an output signal equal to the original value.

-• Stored Integer (SI) - change the initial value of the input signal by scaling the stored integer value.
-Within the specified data types, the block attempts to store the integer value of the signal during conversion.
+• Stored Integer (SI) — change the original value of the input signal by scaling the stored integer value.
+Within the specified data types, the block tries to store the integer value of the signal during conversion.

 Values